Impact of Clifford operations on non-stabilizing power and quantum chaos: Impact of Interlaced Clifford Operations on Non-Stabilizing Power

-The corresponding numerical relaxation dynamics are displayed in the inset of Fig.~\ref{fig:nonstab2}.
-We notice that the rate is comparatively smaller than when $N=2$, which can be expected, since for the same gate parameters we found $mp(U)/\overline{m_p}$ for $N=4$ (see Fig.~\ref{fig:N4magic}) to be smaller than that for $N=2$ (see Fig.~\ref{fig:nonst1}).
-Inserting these values into Eq.~\ref{avg_lambda} implies the slower relaxation for $N=4$.
-It is to be noted that the numerical results in the current setting are carried out for a single realization of the set of $c_x$ values.
+The corresponding numerical relaxation dynamics are displayed in the inset of Fig.~\ref{fig:nonstab2}(a).
+We notice that the rate is comparatively smaller than when $N=2$, which can be expected, since for the same gate parameters we found $m_p(U)/\overline{m_p}$ for $N=4$ (see Fig.~\ref{fig:N4magic}) to be smaller than that for $N=2$ (see Fig.~\ref{fig:nonst1}).
+Inserting these values into Eq.~\eqref{avg_lambda} implies the slower relaxation for $N=4$. {We note} that the numerical results in the current setting are carried out for a single realization of the set of $c_x$ values.

+{Figure~\ref{fig:nonstab2}(b) shows the fluctuations of $ m_p(U^{(t)}) $ for the two cases discussed above, using the same color coding.
+As anticipated, the fluctuations peak in the intermediate regime, while they vanish near $ t=0 $, corresponding to zero non-stabilizing power.
+At the opposite extreme, as $ m_p(U^{(t)}) $ approaches its Haar value, the fluctuations again decrease.
+We further observe that the fluctuations are suppressed with increasing system size.
+The figure also includes the corresponding bounds from Eq.~(\ref{variance_main}) for both cases, shown as dashed curves with the same color coding.
+Clearly, these bounds decrease with system size, and we expect that in the limit $ N \to \infty $, the bound vanishes in the vicinity of $m_p \sim \overline{m_p}$. }